grommet/grommet/src/js/components/RangeSelector/README.md

 **global.edgeSize.small**

-The possible sizes for the margin, padding and gap Expects `string`.
+The possible sizes for the margin, padding and gap.
+Expects `string`.

 Defaults to